MadhukarthiekSiramsetti/MadhukarthiekSiramsetti/README.md

 ## 🚀 About Me

-- 📊 Senior Marketing Analyst with experience in performance marketing
+- 📊 Senior Marketing Specialist with experience in performance marketing
 - 📈 Passionate about data analytics and visualization
 - 🧠 Learning advanced SQL, Python & Machine Learning
 - 📉 Experienced in Google Ads & Meta Ads analytics
-- 📍 Based in India
+- 📍 Based in Bangalore

 ---